Motorway tunnel mural transformation

-Overhead there are four lanes of State Highway 2 traffic thundering by at 50 km/hr.
+Overhead there are four lanes of State Highway 2 traffic thundering by at 50 km/h.

 But just below, in a quite different world, in the dimness of a pedestrian subway that just about never was, the artists are oblivious.

-They’re transforming the walls of the Bayfair motorway tunnel into a 30 or 40 metre storybook.
+They’re transforming the walls of the Bayfair motorway tunnel into a 30 or 40m storybook.
 A mural.

 “Animals that were special to our people, and some that are still special.”